sigboe/SteamCMD/README.md

 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation
 * `-v /steamapps` -You want to mount the installation directory of your games you can use, example using another docker container running wine, or something else.
-* `steamcmd` -As of initial commit the image is not on docker hub yet, you will need to build it first.
-See below for instructions.

 ### User / Group identifiers